 Application Law has the meaning given to it in the ECNL and in South Australia is the Electronic Conveyancing National Law (South Australia) Act 2013 (SA) and in Western Australia is the Electronic Conveyancing Act 2014 (WA).

-Approved Insurer means an insurer approved by APRA to offer general insurance in Australia.
-APRA means the Australian Prudential Regulation Authority.
+Approved Insurer means

+a general insurer within the meaning of the Insurance Act; or

+a Lloyd’s underwriter within the meaning of the Insurance Act and to which section 93 of the Insurance Act continues to have effect, or

+a person to whom a determination is in force under section 7(1) of the Insurance Act that sections 9(1) or 10(1) or 10(2) of the Insurance Act do not apply.

+Attorney means in relation to a Power of Attorney the Person to whom the power is given.
 Australian Credit Licence has the meaning given to it in the NCCP Act.

 Australian Legal Practitioner has the meaning given to it in the Legal Profession Uniform Law (Victoria) and in South Australia is a legal practitioner for the purposes of the Legal Practitioners Act 1981 (SA).